 - CARE for case reports

 - ARRIVE for animal experiments

-Hindawi is a member of the Committee on Publication Ethics (COPE).
+ADS is a member of the Committee on Publication Ethics (COPE).
 Read the COPE Ethical Guidelines for Peer Reviewers for information on best practice in peer review.

 Reviewers should raise any concerns about publication ethics to the Research Integrity team.